incident-io/internships/README.md

 We're looking for candidates that:

-- Want to join a professional software engineering team to gain real world experience in the industry.
+- Want to work in a fast-paced engineering team in one of London's fastest growing start-ups.
-- Have great product taste and want a role where – alongside the challenge of building software – your skills thinking through product problems are equally valuable.
+- Love the idea of working closely with customers to build a product used daily to respond to critical incidents.
-- Are excited to build software in the incident response space.
+- Are excited by the opportunity to build software used by some of the most recognisable names in tech: Etsy, Skyscanner, Vercel, Linear and more that we can't share yet!

 Do not apply if: